3. How to Reduce Chatter in CNC Machining?

 It’s probably the most important aspect in cutting to consider.
-Basically, milling can be divided into downward and upward milling.
+Milling can be divided into downward and upward milling.
 If the direction in which you apply the cutting force is consistent with the clamping direction, the bent part and chatter can be reduced notably.

 Besides, as far as you know, a CNC mill is equipped with a ball screw.
 Because of the specificity of this technology, it appears that vertical machining centers are more helpful in eliminating chatter.